hyperledger/iroha/docs/source/develop/api/commands.rst

 2. An amount is a positive number and asset precision is consistent with the asset definition
 3. Source account has enough amount of asset to transfer and is not zero
 4. Source account can transfer money, and destination account can receive money (their roles have these permissions)
+5. Description length is less than 100*1024 (one hundred kilobytes) and less than 'MaxDescriptionSize' setting value if set.

 Possible Stateful Validation Errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^